Olafur Eliasson: The Parliament of Reality

 Dedicated on 15 May 2009, this permanent sculpture stands at Bard College, Annandale-on-Hudson, NY.
 The installation is based on the original Icelandic parliament, Althingi, one of the world's earliest democratic forums.
 The artist envisions the project as a place where students and visitors can gather to relax, discuss ideas, or have an argument.
 The parliament of reality emphasizes that negotiation should be the core of any educational scheme.
 The man-made island is surrounded by a 30-foot circular lake, 24 trees, and wild grasses.
 The 100 ft island is composed of a cut-bluestone, compass-like floor pattern (based upon meridian lines and navigational charts), on top of which 30 river-washed boulders create an outdoor seating area for students and the public to gather.
 The island is reached by a 20-foot-long stainless steel lattice-canopied bridge, creating the effect that visitors are entering a stage or outdoor forum.
 Frogs gather in this wiry mesh at night, creating an enjoyable symphony.

 Colour experiment paintings (2009–)

 For his ongoing series of Colour experiment paintings – which began in 2009 – Olafur started analyzing pigments, paint production and application of colour in order to mix paint in the exact colour for each nanometre of the visible light spectrum.
 This body of work features color wheels that are created in a variety of spectrums.
 He also explores the work of Caspar David Friedrich.
 In 2014, Olafur analyzed seven paintings by J. M. W. Turner to create Turner colour experiments, which isolate and record Turner's use of light and colour.

+In April 2023, his artwork Colour experiment no. 114 was used as the artwork for the Peter Gabriel song "i/o", from the forthcoming album of the same name.